stackql/stackql.io/blog/2023-03-05-stackql-github-actions.md

 :::

-## StackQL GitHub Actions

-StackQL GitHub Actions include three main actions:
+We provide a set of useful actions that allow you use `StackQL` with GitHub Actions Workflow.
+These actions are available in the GitHub Marketplace.

 ### [`setup-stackql`](https://github.com/stackql/setup-stackql)